The Cheech Marin Center for Chicano Art & Culture: Cheech Collects, 2022-23

 Cheech Collects, June 18, 2022 – May 14, 2023, was the inaugural exhibition of the permanent collection.
 It featured 120 works, almost all from Marin's collection, primarily artists from California (especially Los Angeles) and Texas.

 A reviewer selected the following works as Texas highlights.
 Vincent Valdez's oil painting Kill the Pachuco Bastards from 2001, is a powerful treatment of the Zoot Suit Riots that took place in Los Angeles in 1943, when servicemen (primarily sailors) attacked Pachucos with batons and stripped their Zoot Suits from their bodies.
 A trio of paintings by Cesar Martinez included the 2000 version of his Hombre que le Gustan las Mujeres, a mixed-up man with tattoos of the Virgin of Guadalupe, a nearly naked pin-up girl, and an idealized "good" girl.
 Rubio's La Lechuza (2001) depicts the mythical owl woman that appeared to him, to warn him away from an area in which he was later almost killed by a drive-by shooter.
 Adan Hernandez was represented by a trio of oil paintings that reflect his dark and violent "Chicano Noir" style: La Bomba, 1992; Drive-by Asesino, 1992; and La Sad Girl, 2003.
 Candelario Aguilar, Jr. was represented by El Verde, 2020, a mixed media panel that is so reworked with layered imagery that it is almost abstract.
 An almost-buried assault rifle in the center provides a note of menace.
-Benito Huerta's Exile off Main Street, 1999, is a reworking of Picasso's Les Demoiselles de Avignon.
+Benito Huerta's Exile off Main Street, 1999, is a reworking of Pablo Picasso's Les Demoiselles de Avignon.
 Gaspar Enriquez's Charolito, 2009, features a young woman who was discouraged from pursuing an artistic career because her mother destroyed her art, which she considered to be satanic.
 The artist provided her with a protective tattoo.